Gordon999/Pi-MP3_Player/README.md

 ![screenshot](screenshot.jpg)

+v18.44 will use less RAM memory if listening to radio.

-v18.37 should recognise which radio stations are recordable.
+v18.37 Will recognise which radio stations are recordable.

 v18.35 some fixes, Shuffle on cutdown 7&8, cutdown 6 layout.